dzmitry-lahoda-forks/linear_type/README.md

   When this crate is compiled with the `drop_unchecked` feature flag, then, in release builds, dropping a linear type will not panic as intended.
 The linear-type semantic is not enforced.
-This defeats the purpose of this crate and adds only a small space and performance improvement.
-It should only be enabled on programs that are thoroughly validated and tested when required.
+This defeats the purpose of this crate. it adds only a small space and performance improvement.
+It should considered to be UB and should only be enabled on programs that are thoroughly validated and tested when required.

 # Example